- Claim TPD from Superannuation Funds

 You may be able to return to work after receiving a TPD payment, depending on the following:

-- The nature of severity of your injury or illness
+- The nature and severity of the injury or illness

-- The terms and conditions of your TPD insurance
+- The terms and conditions of TPD insurance cover

-- Whether your TPD policy has any occupation clause, or own occupation clause.
+- Whether a TPD policy has an occupation clause or an own occupation clause.

-Note: If you work again, it will not be in your existing occupation.
+Note: If you work again, it will likely be in a different occupation.
 You would likely need to retrain to work in another industry that suits your new physical or psychological condition.

 How long is a Total and Permanent Disability claim?